loomnetwork/loom-sdk-documentation/docs/zh-CN/how-to-loom-js-webpack.md

 ```

 3. For convenience, we would want to start the web server using `npm run start`.
-To do so, add the following line to the `scripts` section in the `package.json` file:
+To do so, add the following line to the `scripts` section of the `package.json` file:

 ```js
 "start": "webpack-dev-server --open"